S3dMJ/ENVIRONMENT_PERCEPTION_SYSTEM_FOR_SMART_VEHICLES/README.md

 1. **Project Reports:** Detailed documentation of the project development process, encompassing design specifications and technical analysis.
 2. **Portfolio:** A compilation of highlights and key achievements, showcasing the project's excellence.
 3. **Presentations:** Slides and materials from all project presentations.
-4. **Video Clips:**
-   - **Prototype Demonstration:** A captivating visual showcase of the prototype in action.
-   - **Presentation Video:** Recorded insights into the project's evolution from project presentations.
-   - **Prototype Instructions:** A step-by-step guide on setting up and running the prototype for comprehensive demonstrations.
+4. **Prototype Instructions:** A step-by-step guide on setting up and running the prototype for comprehensive demonstrations.
-5. **Software Resources:**
-   - **Source Files:** The code files instrumental in the project's development.
+5. **Source Files:** The code files instrumental in the project's development.
-   - **Instructions to Operate:** Guidelines for handling and deploying the software, inclusive of necessary tools.
+6. **Instructions to Operate:** Guidelines for handling and deploying the software, inclusive of necessary tools.
-   - **3D Design Files:** SolidWorks files and designs used in the physical construction of the prototype.
+7. **3D Design Files:** SolidWorks files and designs used in the physical construction of the prototype.

 ## Features